Salvaged drawers = DIY modular bookcase

 I picked up these drawers on Freecycle.
 They were salvaged from the kitchen of a 1940s house that was demolished.
 My original plan was to put the drawers on wheels and use them as under-bed storage.
 Turns out, no two drawers are the same height, which would look janky.
 So I tried stacking them vertically instead (anchoring them to the wall, of course).
-You could also hang these drawers as individual shadowboxes.
+You could also hang these drawers on the wall as individual shadowboxes.
+(This post contains affiliate links.
+If you use these links to buy something, I may earn a small commission.
+You can read my full disclosure here.)

 1. Fill the drawer-pull holes with wood filler.
 Let dry.
 Sand the rough edges and vacuum off the dust, then paint one coat of primer.